kirjai/deprecated-blog/_posts/2016-03-17-form-validation.markdown

 {% endhighlight %}

-We are using a structural directive `ngIf` (provided by Angular) to conditionally display the error message.
+We are using a structural directive `ngIf` (provided by Angular 2+) to conditionally display the error message.
 However, even though it is better than showing nothing, the message by itself is not really descriptive enough.
 Considering our tricky validation (where the first letter needs to be an `a`) we definitely need more descriptive error messages.
 So here's a better solution:

 {% highlight html %}